Technology

 One of these moments occurred in 1922 when New York radio station WEAF broadcast the first paid radio commercial for the Hawthorne Court Apartments in Jackson Heights.
 Since then we have witnessed adverts slowly transition from radio to television and now, predominately, on to our computers and smartphones.

 Outside these mainstream channels, there are still many forms adverts can take, with corporate branding appearing in a growing number of areas thanks to this $190 billion industry.
 And now, due to advancements in modern technology, the sky might be the next hot spot for adverts.
-The colossal hotel chain, Marriott, recently announced that it is set to project ads into the night sky using new technology, reports CNBC.
+The colossal hotel chain, Marriott, recently announced that it is set to project ads into the night sky using a new technology, reports CNBC.
 However, these adverts hold a unique characteristic which may give them a subtle edge over competing adverts.

-Using a technique known as persistence of vision, the ads will only be visible for tenth to a quarter of a second, but only when the viewer moves their head.
+Using a technique known as persistence of vision, the ads will only be visible for a tenth to a quarter of a second, but only when the viewer moves their head.
 These ads will showcase the Eiffel Tower and the Colosseum in Rome which will be projected across London’s River Thames for three days, as part of its Travel Brilliantly campaign, it said in an emailed statement, according to CNBC.

 The company behind this new technology, known as ECHO, was a British startup called Lightvert.
 According to the company’s website, it has secured patents in North America, Europe and the APAC regions for its new technology, and has raised £982,000 in seed funding so far.

-This technology is based on “low attention processing,” concept that claims that advertising messages can work even if someone is not paying active attention to them.
+This technology is based on “low attention processing,” a concept that claims that advertising messages can work even if someone is not paying active attention to them.
 This concept was pioneered by Robert Heath, a Senior Lecturer in Advertising Theory at Bath University.
 His work contradicts the traditional ideas of advertising and instead advocates that attention to advertising may actually be bad.

 “My contention is that truly great advertising does something far more important than deliver a rational message, and far more important than entertain: what it does is to establish associations,” stated Heath in a paper from 2002, according to Intuitive Consumer.